Welcome to K-State Agricultural Communications and Journalism

-The Agricultural communications and journalism (ACJ) degree program allows you to combine your passion for agriculture and/or environmental issues with enhanced communications and journalism skills.
-Both the agricultural and environmental options feature challenging courses that will enhance your communications skills and your knowledge of natural and applied sciences.
+The ACJ degree program allows you to combine your passion for agriculture and/or environmental issues with communications and journalism skills.
+With two curriculum options, this program features challenging courses that will enhance your communications skills and your knowledge of natural and applied sciences.